-Visiting the quaint little villages and towns of Lavenham, Bury St. Edmunds and Cambridge
+Visiting the quaint little villages and towns of Lavenham, Bury St. Edmunds and Cambridge on a quintessentially English road trip!

 Yay!
 It’s UK road trip time!